-Next, let's review some branding questionnaire design tools to help you along the way.
+Next, let's review some other branding questionnaire design tools to help you along the way.

 Tools to Use for Designing a Branding Questionnaire

 To create a branding questionnaire for your website, enlist the assistance of a great form building tool.
+With these, you can start from scratch or go off a form template that suits your needs.
 Here are some popular options:

 With HubSpot’s WordPress plugin, you can create questionnaires and use them to collect client information on your website.
 Then, you can store data captured with your questionnaire in your HubSpot CRM.